dekuNukem/duckyPad-profile-autoswitcher/README.md

 ![Alt text](resources/app.png)

+Arch Linux users will find this application in [AUR](https://aur.archlinux.org/packages/duckypad-profile-autoswitcher-git/) and may use tool such as `yay` for a quick installation.

 ### "Untrusted App" Warnings

 When trying to run the app, your system might complain about this software being untrusted.
 This is because I haven't had the code digitally signed, which costs hundreds of dollars a year.